Primary underway, but argument over mail election continues

 In a conference call with reporters on Monday, national Republican leadership railed against what was happening in Clark County.

-“That obviously leaves room for fraud,” said Republican National Committee Chair Ronna McDaniel.
+“That obviously leaves room for fraud,” Republican National Committee Chair Ronna McDaniel said.

 The national Republican group has intervened in a lawsuit filed by groups including the Nevada Democratic Party against the state, claiming that the lawsuit’s demands of mailing hundreds of thousands of inactive voter ballots, suspension of the state’s ban on vote harvesting and relaxing signature requirements would compromise election security.